Deep Learning in steganography and steganalysis from 2015 to 2018

 \section{Conclusion}

-In this book chapter, we have practically done a complete presentation of the subject of the deep learning in steganography and steganalysis, since its appearance in 2015.
-As a reviewer of lots of the papers related to the subject during this period, I think and I hope this chapter will help the community to better understand what has been done and what are the next things to treat.
+In this chapter, we have practically completed a full presentation of the subject on deep learning in steganography and steganalysis, since its appearance in 2015.
+As a reviewer of many papers related to this subject during the period 2015 - 2018, I think and I hope this chapter will help the community to understand what has been done and what are the next directions to explore.

-In this chapter, we had recalled the main bricks of a CNN.
-We had discussed the memory complexity, the time complexity, and practical problems for the efficiency.
-We had done the link with some past approaches sharing similitudes with what is currently done in a CNN.
-We had presented the various main networks until the beginning of 2019, and the multiple scenarios, finally we had enumerated the recent approaches for steganography with the GANs.
+In this chapter, we recalled the main elements of a CNN.
+We discussed the memory and time complexity, and practical problems for efficiency.
+We explored the link between some past approaches sharing similarities with what is currently carried out in a CNN.
+We presented the various main networks until the beginning of 2019, and multiple scenarios, finally we touched on the recent approaches for steganography with deep learning.

-As recalled in this chapter, many things are not solved yet, and the major one is to be able to play with more realist hypothesis to be more ``into the wild''.
-The ``holy grail'' is the cover-source mismatch and the stego-mismatch, but in a way, the mismatch is a problem shared by all the machine learning community.
-CNNs are now well present in the steganalysis community, and the next question is probably: how to go a step farther and produce clever networks?
+As mentioned in this chapter, many things have not been solved yet, and the major issue is to be able to experiment with more realistic hypotheses to be more ``into the wild''.
+The ``holy grail'' is cover-source mismatch and stego-mismatch, but in a way, the mismatch is a problem shared by the whole machine learning community.
+CNNs are now very present in the steganalysis community, and the next question is probably: how to go a step further and produce clever networks?

 \begin{backmatter}